-With this being an election year, our young people have lots of questions and thoughts about the election.
+With the election right around the corner, our young people have lots of questions and thoughts about the election.
 They wonder what their place is and how they can also have a voice in these big ideas and questions.

 First, check out the Presidential Election Pinterest wall my daughter Brianna and I created.
 This is filled with fantastic things that will support your students and families throughout this election year.